-Two killed, 35 wounded in Baghdad protests: police, medics
+Four killed, 52 wounded in Baghdad protests: police, medics

-BAGHDAD (Reuters) - Security forces killed two protesters and wounded 35 others in Baghdad on Thursday, police and medical sources said, as thousands of Iraqis continued a wave of anti-government protests.
+BAGHDAD (Reuters) - Iraqi security forces killed at least four people on Thursday and wounded more than 50 as they tried to push protesters further back to their main camp in central Baghdad, police and medical sources said.

-One protester died immediately after a tear gas canister hit his head and another died in hospital from wounds from a stun bomb fired by security forces, the sources said.
+On Thursday morning, three protesters died after tear gas canisters directly struck them in the head and another died in hospital from wounds from a stun bomb fired by security forces, the sources said.

-Security forces used live fire, rubber bullets and shot tear gas canisters in a bid to disperse hundreds of protesters gathered near Tahrir Square, a Reuters cameraman said.
+Security forces used live rounds, rubber bullets and fired tear gas canisters in a bid to disperse hundreds of protesters gathered near Tahrir Square, a Reuters cameraman said.

-Most of those hurt had choked on tear gas or had been hit by rubber bullets and were taken to hospital, medical sources said.
+At least half of the wounded protesters had injuries sustained from live ammunition, police and medical sources said.

-Protesters said the security forces had stepped up their firing of tear gas canisters and rubber bullets early on Thursday morning.
+The others were taken to hospital having choked on tear gas, or were struck by rubber bullets, the sources said.

 Prime Minister Adel Abdul Mahdi’s government has taken some measures to try to quell the unrest, including handouts to the poor and creating more job opportunities for college graduates.